majorendian/branchie/README.md

 The `:next` key defines the next branch to go to when no options are available and the player presses the ENTER key.
 Only available for UI text-adventure loop.
 See bellow.

-## The LTK-based interface
-For the UI there is a separate package called `branchie-ta` which defines a `(ta-loop ...)` function that basicaly does the same as the the terminal based one except it is in a separate window and allows for interesting drawing operations and basically the whole canvas is available.
-It also provides handling functions for the `:next` key which just advances the text in case one wants to separate the text in pages.
-See `textadventure-example.lisp` in the examples folder for a demonstration of what you can do with it and how simple it actually is.